satyabratjena/Python-Exam/06_Flask_RestFul/README.md

 The program also defines a Store class that represents an accessory in the inventory and a Marshmallow schema StoreSchema that serializes and deserializes the Store objects to and from JSON.

-- index.html - to see details of accessories in tabular format using jinja.

-- inventory.db - it has the table for inventory of computer accessories.

 ## Authors